Contact Dermatitis in Children

 or blood tests.
 Your child may need to see an allergist or dermatologist.
 An allergist

-with special training to treat skin problems.
+is a healthcare provider with special training to treat skin problems.

 How is contact dermatitis treated in a child?